CHOOSE A DEPARTMENT BELOW:

 11th

-Prerequisites: A minimum 3.25 unweighted cumulative GPA, final grade of 92 in American Literature or 85 in Honors American Literature or 80 in AP English Language & Composition, and departmental approval.
+Prerequisites: Final grade of 92 in American Literature or 87 in Honors American Literature or 85 in AP English Language & Composition, and departmental approval.

 • Honors Broadcast Journalism II